pgroonga/pgroonga.github.io/how-to/synonym-expansion.md

 We can get a term that is registered in `synonyms` with a key that is registered in `term`.

 For example, if we want to also match "display" when specifying "window" as the search keyword, register "window" to `term` and register "window" and "display" to `synonyms`.
-(We attention to need also register target synonym term to `synonyms`.)
+Note that we attention to need also register target synonym term to `synonyms`.

 We set PGroonga's index to `term` for searching to fast and without uppercase and lowercase.